 Aspiring occupational therapists should research a school’s accreditation status prior to applying to a degree program.
 Accreditation ensures that a school and/or program has met a set of peer-reviewed standards.

-Regional accreditation may also be held by a school or program, and a full list of regional accreditation entities is available on the Council for Higher Education Accreditation (CHEA) website.
+A school or program may also hold regional accreditation, and a full list of regional accreditation entities is available on the Council for Higher Education Accreditation (CHEA) website.

 On-Campus Occupational Therapy Degree Programs